veit/jupyter-tutorial/docs/data-processing/index.rst

 For the storage of other data types we introduce you to different :doc:`NoSQL databases and concepts <nosql/index>`.

-Next we will show you how to provide data with :doc:`fastapi/index` or :doc:`grpc/index`.
+Next, we will show you how to provide the data via an :doc:`apis/index`.

 With :doc:`DVC <../productive/dvc/index>` we present you a tool that allows data provenance, i.e. the traceability of the origin of the data and the way they are